rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Serious detector error (hardware)

-Is a "major fault" defined according to 3.8 i EN12675 which causes the controller to switch to a "failure mode" according to 3.6 in EN12675.
+Is a “major fault” defined according to 3.8 i EN12675 which causes the controller to switch to a “failure mode” according to 3.6 in EN12675.

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.20}|\Yl{0.55}|